 Most freelance writing specialties fall in the $50-$100 per hour range, with some ranging up to $200 per hour and beyond to $300 per hour and more.
 The upper figures apply to people who excel in a field where clients pay premium rates for the highest-quality work.

 Most writers begin as generalists; however, I’m one of the writers who actually started out as a specialist.
 Here’s my story.

 My First Freelance Writing Niche: Outdoor Writing

-I’ve always been an avid hiker who loved to spend as much time outside as possible, so I started my freelance career in outdoor writing.
+I’ve always been an avid hiker who loved to spend as much time outside as possible, so I started my freelance career in the outdoor writing niche.

-I leveraged that first book into two more books I wrote in the 1990s for the same publisher: 100 Classic Hikes in Northern California, (now in its fourth edition), and 75 Hikes in California’s Mount Shasta and Lassen Volcanic National Park Regions, (revised edition).
-These two are still in print, and my hiking books have sold a combined total of about 70,000 copies.
+I leveraged that first book into two more books I wrote in the 1990s for the same publisher: 100 Classic Hikes: Northern California, (now in its fourth edition), and 75 Hikes in California’s Mount Shasta and Lassen Volcanic National Park Regions, (revised edition).
+In 2018 Day Hiking: Mount Shasta, Lassen & Trinity Alps Regions came out, supplanting the 75 Hikes book.
+All told my hiking books have sold a combined total of about 80,000 copies.